As two-year fixed mortgage rates begin to edge below 5% – could we be witnessing a return to a buyer’s market?

 David Hannah, Chairman of Cornerstone Tax, discusses what today’s news means for prospective first-time buyers

-Since the BoE’s initial decision to pause interest rate hikes, the UK’s mortgage market has shown significant signs of recovery.
-This past week has seen major lenders across the country offering a new range of mortgage deals, with Halifax, First Direct and HSBC being amongst the banks that are slashing their rates and offering deals below 5%.
+Since the BoE’s initial decision to pause interest rate hikes, the UK’s mortgage market has shown considerable signs of recovery.
+This past week has seen major lenders across the country offering a new range of mortgage deals, with Halifax, First Direct and HSBC being among the banks that are slashing their rates and offering deals below 5%.
 Alongside the continued trend of a nationwide year-on-year fall in house prices, property experts are asserting that hope may be on the horizon for prospective first-time buyers.

 According to David Hannah, today’s announcement from the ONS should provide a stroke of confidence to the BoE’s Monetary Policy Committee ahead of their next meeting in December, asserting that policymakers ought to prioritise first time buyers by further reducing interest rates to 4.75% in a move that would allow the housing market to recover whilst also delivering greater opportunities for those looking to escape an overheated rental market.